Ezwen/bandcamp-collection-downloader/README.md

 # Bandcamp collection downloader

-A command-line tool to automatically download all albums of a Bandcamp collection.
+A command-line tool written in Kotlin to automatically download all albums of a Bandcamp collection.

 ```